Behavior Driven Design

 How do you validate and test your DDD digital solutions?

-Behavior Driven Development BDD is an inversion how systems are often developed.
+Behavior Driven Development BDD is an inversion of how systems are often developed.
 In some ways, it is an extension of Test Driven Development TDD approach to the whole application.

 Acceptance criteria are coded as automated acceptance tests.
 The software is written to fulfill these acceptance tests.